schell/mogwai/cookbook/src/nest_component.md

 # Nesting components
+A type implementing [Component][traitcomponent] is a node in a user interface graph.
-Naturally your app will likely nest components.
-The simplest way to nest components is by maintaining a [Gizmo](gizmo) in your component.
-Then spawn a builder from that sub-component field in your component's [Gizmo::view](gizmo_view) function to add the sub-component's view to your component's DOM.
+This type will naturally contain other types that represent other nodes in the graph. maintaining a [Gizmo][structgizmo] in your component.
+Then spawn a builder from that sub-component field in your component's [Component::view][traitcomponent_methodview] function to add the sub-component's view to your component's DOM.

 ```rust
 extern crate mogwai;